Data-driven spectral turbulence modeling for Rayleigh-B\'enard convection: Model performance

 \section{Model performance}

 In this section, we apply the model in eight different configurations to numerical simulations on the coarse grid.
-The configurations are listed in Table \ref{tab:config} and differ in the variable that is being forced, the wavelengths at which the forcing is applied, and whether the forcing is deterministic or stochastic.
+The configurations are listed in table \ref{tab:config} and differ in the variable that is being forced, the wavelengths at which the forcing is applied, and whether the forcing is deterministic or stochastic.
 These configurations will be referred to as M0-7, inspired by the nomenclature used in the comparison of LES models in \cite{vreman1997large}.
 Here, the wavenumbers at which the forcing is applied are chosen as $l\leq 5$ and $l\leq 32$.
 The former implies that the model only explicitly acts on the large scales of motion and the latter implies that all resolved scales are directly affected by the model.
 This set of configurations is chosen to distinguish between the effects of large-scale forcing and small-scale forcing, deterministic forcing and stochastic forcing, and the choice of the forced variable.
-The model simulations are run with a time step size $\Delta t = 0.02$.
-The minimal obtained value of $\tau_{k, l}$ is larger than $\alpha_j\Delta t$ as described in Section \ref{sec:model_description}.
-Therefore, the dynamics in cases M1-7 will always be a combination of the discretized dynamics and the model and will, at any wavenumber, not depend solely on the model.
+The model simulations are run with a time step size $\Delta t = 0.02$. \sre{Recall that the filtered DNS provides the reference solution.}